hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/acl-trading.md

 #### Rule 3 - Enabling rule: Allow Traders to see their own historical records only

-By default, due to the System ACLs (a part of which is the registry for the Historian records), each Trader (eg. and related `tid1`, `tid2` etc identities) can see the history of all Transactions - an example is the `UpdateBusinessNetwork` performed by admin.
+By default, due to the System ACLs (a part of which is the registry for the Historian records), each Trader (eg. and related `tid1`, `tid2` etc identities) can see the history of all Transactions - an example is the `UpgradeBusinessNetwork` performed by admin.

 We will lock down access to the Historian such that Traders only see transactions they submitted in Historian.